 Nudjed is a health technology company that specialises in workplace health.
 At Paramount we’re always looking for ways to make the workplace a less stressful, happier and more creative place to be.
 We asked Becky from Nudjed to take a look at what employers can do to help their staff avoid a major cause of pain and workplace absence; musculoskeletal disorders.

-Musculoskeletal-related conditions – for example, lower back or joint pain – are the biggest causes of sickness absence in the UK, and make up around 60% of work-related illness.
+Musculoskeletal-related conditions – for example, lower back or joint pain – are the biggest causes of sickness absence in the UK and make up around 60% of work-related illness.
 Musculoskeletal disorders (MSDs) were responsible for 8.3 million lost workdays in the UK in 2013/14.

 According to Health and Safety Executive figures, the average worker with an MSD is absent for 16 days per year.
-MSD-related injury and absence is not specific to sectors with physical labour requirements – one of the leading causes of absence due to back and neck pain is keyboard work.
+MSD-related injury and absence are not specific to sectors with physical labour requirements – one of the leading causes of absence due to back and neck pain is keyboard work.
 The repetitive nature of working at a computer is also a major factor in limb and joint problems.